juweipku/juweipku.github.io/_pages/about.md

 * IEEE Transactions on Big Data (TBD)
 * IEEE Transactions on Cognitive and Developmental Systems (TCDS)
 * IEEE Transactions on Computational Social Systems (TCSS)
+* IEEE Transactions on Cognitive Communications and Networking (TCCN)
 * ACM Transactions on Information Systems (TOIS)
 * ACM Transactions on Knowledge Discovery from Data (TKDD)
 * ACM Transactions on Multimedia Computing Communications and Applications (TOMM)